scaleoutsystems/fedn/README.rst

 -  **Developer friendly.** Extensive event logging and distributed tracing enables developers to monitor the sytem in real-time, simplifying troubleshooting and auditing.

-We provide a fully managed deployment free of charge for for testing, academic, and personal use.
+We provide a fully managed deployment of all necessary server-side components free of charge for for testing, academic, and personal use.
 Sign up for a `FEDn Studio account <https://fedn.scaleoutsystems.com/signup>`__  and take the `Quickstart tutorial <https://fedn.readthedocs.io/en/stable/quickstart.html>`__.

+Features
 =========

 Federated learning: